 The official currency of Honduras is the Honduran Lempira (HNL).
 The exchange rate fluctuates.
 As of late 2023/early 2024, approximately 1 US Dollar (USD) equals 24.5 Honduran Lempiras.

-US Dollars are widely accepted and often preferred in major tourist areas like The Western part of the town/city and West Bay.
+US Dollars are widely accepted and often preferred in key visitor areas like West End and West Bay.
 Prices in these areas are frequently quoted in USD.
 Smaller bills and coins of USD ($1, $5, $10, $20) are most useful.
 You often receive change in Lempiras.

 Expect to spend $40 - $70 USD per day.
 Focus on hostel dorms or basic guesthouses.
-Eat at local "comedores" and use ride-sharing taxis (colectivos).
+Eat at local "comedores" and use shared cabs (colectivos).

-Free activities like relaxing on the beach and self-guided snorkeling are your friends.
+Free activities like beach time and self-guided snorkeling are your friends.

 Avoid expensive tourist-focused restaurants and private taxis.